grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/configuration/_index.md

 The `pyroscope.ebpf` runs on the host machine and collects stack traces associated with a process running on the current host.

 Using the `targets` argument, you can specify which processes and containers to profile on the machine.
-The `targets` can be from discovery components such as `discovery.process`, `dicovery.kubernetes`, `discovery.docker` and `discovery.dockerswarm`.
+The `targets` can be from discovery components such as `discovery.process`, `dicovery.kubernetes`, `discovery.docker`, and `discovery.dockerswarm`.
 To relabel discovered targets and set your own labels you can use the `discovery.relabel` component.
 For more information, see [Components](/docs/agent/latest/flow/concepts/components/).

 The `forward_to` parameter should point to a `pyroscope.write` component to send the collected profiles to your Pyroscope Server or [Grafana Cloud](/products/cloud/).